ramigs/nuxt-fauna-article/nuxt-fauna.md

 **PRINTSCREEN**

-Fauna will make the collections, the indexes that are necessary

-"Upon providing FaunaDB with a GraphQL schema, it automatically creates the required collections for the entities in our schema (products and reviews).
+Inside a Fauna database, we have Collections, Indexes and Documents.

+"FaunaDB automatically created the necessary collection for the `Repo` entity.
+Additionally, It also creates the indexes that to support the schema."

-Besides that, it also creates the indexes that are needed to interact with those collections in a meaningful and efficient manner.
-You should now be presented with a GraphQL playground where you can test out"
+"Besides that, it also creates the indexes that are needed to interact with those collections in a meaningful and efficient manner."

 At this point we have an empty database, ready to be populated with some repo data.

 ## Seeding data to Fauna

-FaunaDB is a non-relational database that stores data in the form of JSON documents.
-There are two ways of accessing Fauna data:
+FaunaDB is a non-relational database that stores data in the JSON format.
+There are two ways of interacting with Fauna data:

-- Fauna clients
+- Fauna drivers (available in several programming languages)
-- Interactive shell
+- Interactive shell using The Fauna Query Language (FQL)

-Now that we've created the database and imported the GraphQL schema, Get back to our `fauna-seeder` to add the data the basis for the information we’ll need to pull from the `repos` collection to generate the static routes in the Nuxt.js app.
+- GraphQL Playground

+We'll use the JavaScript [driver](https://github.com/fauna/faunadb-js), that we've already installed in a previous step.

+The driver requires a Fauna Admin Key in order to guarantee that it has the correct permissions to access and write data in the `repos` database.

-Go to Fauna's console and from the Security menu create a new key with the admin role and name it FAUNA_ADMIN
+Go to the Fauna dashboard and from the Security menu create a new key with the admin role, and name it `FAUNA_ADMIN`:

 **PRINTSCREEN**

-Create a `.env` file:
+Create a `.env` file in the root directory of the `fauna-seeder` app:

 ```shell
 touch .env
 ```

-Paste the generated key directly after the variable's name:
+Paste the generated key right after the variable's name:

 ```
 FAUNA_ADMIN=
 ```

-Let's create a function that and export a client connection to Fauna:
+Let's create a function that handles a client connection to Fauna:

 ```shell
 mkdir functions